dusty-phillips/macabre/README.md

 PRs are welcome.

-### Some of the things I know are missing

-- no destructuring/pattern matching in let
+## Outstanding Todos

+This is a list of all outstanding `todo` expressions (Gleam todo expressions are ) in the codebase, as of the last time that I updated this list.

+- (EASY) Aliased imports are not generated yet
+- Unlabelled fields in custom types are not generated yet
+  - Given that labelled and unlabelled fields can be mixed on one class, I have a feeling we have to ditch dataclasses.
+Probably a custom class with slots, a dict of names to indices, and a custom **match_args** that can handle tuple-like _or_ record-like syntax?
+- Labelled parameters in function calls are not transformed (ie `fn foo(bar baz: Str)`)
+- (EASY) Discard parameters in function arguments are not transformed
+- Bitstrings are not supported yet
+- case guards are not supported yet
+- block case expressions are not supported yet.
+  - this could be trivially solved by just letting it fall through to the expression arm, which would generate an extra function, but it should be possible to put those statements right in the case itself
+- Functions as type fields are not supported yet
+  - debatable whether to make them a `def` right on the class or have the def be defined somewhere and just attach it like other fields
+- Fields that are "HoleType" are not supported and I don't even know what that means
+- IN case statements, the following patterns are not supported:
+  - List patterns
+  - Concatenate patterns
+  - Bitstring patterns (bytes)
+- Destructuring in assignments is not supported yet
-  - some constructs can map straight to python destructuring
+  - (EASY) tuple destructuring can map straight to python destructuring
-  - others may need a custom case
+  - other structures will maybe need a match statement?
+- Use statements are not supported yet

+### Some other the things I know are missing

+- empty tuples are probably broken
+  - (EASY) I used parens instead of a `,` like a total python NOOB
 - no let assert
-- empty tuples are probably broken
-- label aliases aren't supported yet (ie `fn foo(bar bas: Str)`)
-- const definitions aren't supported yet (module.constants)
+- (EASY) const definitions aren't supported yet (module.constants)
 - type aliases aren't supported yet (module.type_aliases)
-- use statements aren't supported yet
-- bitstrings aren't supported yet (map to bytes)
-- No Result custom types yet
-- Shadowed variable names behave differently if used in closures
-  - made more complicated by the fact that the python code will likely have more closures
-  - solution might be to keep track of used names and use unique ones when they are shadowed
-- List custom type is missing `match_args`, other helpers
-- glance doesn't support comments
-- glance doesn't typecheck (e.g. `2.0 - 1.5` compiles successfully, but should
-  be `2.0 -.
-1.5`)
 - Not doing anything to avoid collision between gleam identifiers with python keywords
+  - Especially: shadowed variable names behave differently if used in closures
+- glance itself doesn't support comments, so these are stripped out of the compiled code
+- glance doesn't have (much of) a typechecker
 - not currently generating python type hints (e.g. function arguments and return types), but gleam gives us that info so may as well use it
-- haven't really tested with nesting of expressions
 - need to print out nice errors when glance fails to parse
 - no concept of a "project", gleam.toml, downloading dependencies
-- only compiles one module at a time
+- only compiles one module at a time, doesn't follow imports
-- copies the prelude module blindly into the directory that contains that one module
+- copies the prelude module blindly into the directory that contains that one module instead of a top level
-- eliminate all todos in source code
 - No standard library
+  - No Result custom type yet (I thought this needed to be in the prelude, but I don't see any result-specific syntax anywhere)
-- generate **main** if a module has a main function
+- generate `__main__.py` if a module has a main function
 - calling functions or constructors with out-of-order positional args doesn't work in python
   - e.g. `Foo(mystr: String, point: #(Int, Int))` can be called with `Foo(#(1,
 1), mystr: "Foo")` in gleam
   - javascript seems to solve this by automatically reordering the arguments to match the input type
-- custom types with unlabelled fields are not working
-  - Given that labelled and unlabelled fields can be mixed on one class, I have a feeling we have to ditch dataclasses.
-Probably a custom class with slots, a dict of names to indices, and a custom **match_args** that can handle tuple-like _or_ record-like syntax?
-- I notice that the javascript doesn't generate the wrapping class for custom variants.
-Can we get away with not having them?
+- (EASY) I notice that the javascript doesn't generate the wrapping class for custom variants.
+I think we should make top level types for each constructor and then a type union for all the types in a single class.
 - Related: if you have a multi-variant type where the first constructor shadows the type's name, it breaks
-- maybe call ruff or black on the files after they are output, if they are installed.
+- (EASY) maybe call ruff or black on the files after they are output, if they are installed.